michele-segata/plexe-python-demo/README.md

 python enginedemo.py
 ```

+After running for a certain amount of time, both demo resets and
+automatically start from scratch (demo mode).

 Alternatively, you can run them together with a dashboard, which shows
 the RPM, the speed, the gear, and the acceleration of the vehicle being
 tracked in the GUI.
 By tracking a different vehicle, the dashboard shows